technomancy/bussard/readme.md

 **A:** Use `ctrl-enter` to open the config in the editor.
 Find the key binding you want to change for the mode in question ("flight", "repl", or "edit"), and change the second argument to `define_key` to the keycode you want to use.
 For a complete list of keycodes, run `man("keycodes")`.
 Once you've made the changes, hit `esc` and then `ctrl-r` to load them.

 **Q:** What can I do to improve the frame rate?
 **A:** The biggest performance drag is calculating trajectories.
 Reduce the calculations with `ship.trajectory = 128` and you should notice a dramatic speed boost.
+If you drop the trajectory length, you may want to boost the `ship.trajectory_step_size` to compensate.

 **Q:** Where are the missions?
 **A:** There are currently only a few missions.
 The main chain starts at Tana Prime and continues on Mars.
 Future releases will flesh out more missions.
 You need to read the newsgroup postings (in `/usr/news/`) and indicate your acceptance with the `reply` command.